9vult/Raiha/README.md

  - Raiha supports the following triggers: `r!`, `alt:`, `id:`
  - Raiha supports Azure Computer Vision.
 Use `r! $$` to generate an image description, and `r! $$ocr` to add OCR.
 These apply per-image, and can be mixed and matched: `r! my cat | $$ | my dog | $$ocr`

+****
 ### For moderation

-Raiha will post a message to a channel of your choosing to alert moderators when a user's Loserboard score surpasses a multiple of 25 (25, 50, 75, 100, etc), as well as reminding them if a user is 5 strikes from the threshold (20, 45, 70, 95, etc.).
+Raiha will post a message to a channel of your choosing to alert moderators when a user's Loserboard score surpasses a multiple of your choice, as well as reminding them if a user is 5 strikes from the threshold.

 ### Setup